PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 08:12:52
+Last updated: 2024-04-06 08:13:25
-Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin